KenNewcomb/KenNewcomb/README.md

 ### Hi there! 👋

-Here's a bit about me:
+Here's a few bits about me:

 - 🔭 I’m currently working on an SEIR model of COVID-19 transmission with Dr. Edwin Michael at the University of South Florida.
 - 🌱 Lately, I’ve been diving into reinforcement learning and training algorithms to learn optimal policies.
 I'm also quite passionate about cryptocurrency and cryptography in general.